wangd12rpi/FinLoRA/README.md

+# FinLoRA: Benchmarking LoRA Methods for Fine-Tuning LLMs on Financial Datasets

-# FinLoRA: Finetuning Quantized Llama3 and DeepSeek's V3/R1 Models into Financial Large Language Models Using Low-Rank Adaptation on GPUs
+FinLoRA: Finetuning Quantized Llama3 and DeepSeek's V3/R1 Models into Financial Large Language Models Using Low-Rank Adaptation on GPUs

 ## Motivation